-How to Allow Apps from Anywhere in macOS Gatekeeper (Big Sur, Catalina, Mojave, Sierra, High Sierra)
+How to Allow Apps from Anywhere in macOS Gatekeeper (Monterey, Big Sur, Catalina, Mojave, Sierra, High Sierra)

 To be clear, the “Allow applications downloaded from anywhere” option is hidden by default in Gatekeeper for macOS from Sierra onward.
 You can see this by going to the Security & Privacy preference panel, and under the “General” section you will not find such an option for Gatekeeper app allow settings.
 Despite that, with a little command line intervention you can reveal the third option and regain the ability to open apps that come from anywhere.

 This is not recommended for most Mac users, only advanced Mac users and developers who have the ability to accurately gauge app validity should use this method, which involves disabling Gatekeeper from the command line, thereby removing the standard Gatekeeper security mechanisms in Mac OS.

 How to Allow Apps from Anywhere in Gatekeeper for macOS Ventura, Monterey, Big Sur, Catalina, Mojave, Sierra

 - Open the Terminal app from the /Applications/Utilities/ folder and then enter the following command syntax:

 - Hit return and authenticate with an admin password

 - Relaunch System Preferences / Settings and go to “Security & Privacy” and the “General” tab

 - You will now see the “Anywhere” option under ‘Allow apps downloaded from:’ Gatekeeper options